QuasarApp/Job/CPPQtJunDev.md

 QuasarApp is a startup with a friendly team.
 We are engaged in the development of interesting, promising cross-platform open source applications.
 We need a half-time C++ developer(student)

+## Payement
+From 200$

+At the moment, we have just started our activities and we do not have the opportunity to pay more, but the situation should change in the future.

 ## Duties: